What's the situation?

 If you live in Zone B

 - No fruit and vegetables grown in Zone B can be moved out of the controlled area.
 You are free to move commercially purchased fruit and vegetables (like fruit and vegetables bought at the supermarket) out of the area.
+But if in doubt, don't take it out.

-- Homegrown produce waste and garden waste needs to be disposed of in Biosecurity New Zealand bins.
+- Homegrown produce waste and garden waste needs to be disposed of in Biosecurity New Zealand collection bins.

 About the Queensland fruit fly